Table of Contents

 Level choice breakdown (1-16)

-The following level breakdown will briefly go over reasoning for each level choice, with a further understanding of why each decision was made developing as you progress through the article.
+The following level breakdowns will briefly go over reasoning for each level choice, with a further understanding of why each decision was made developing as you progress through the article.

 Base deck (ability 1-3):